-When I read some parts of chapter that weren’t clear even after reading for the fifth time, I asked for help from the people around.
+When I read some parts of the chapter that weren’t clear even after reading for the fifth time, I asked for help from the people around.
 Together we always found answers to all my questions.

 About Exam.
-I paid for exam about three weeks before, by using Prometric service (find the link at the end of the article).
-On the day of exam I came to the Certification Centre, filled out the some paper documentation and headed to the exam room.
+I paid for an exam about three weeks before, by using Prometric service (find the link at the end of the article).
+On the day of exam I came to the Certification Centre, filled out some paper documentation and headed to the exam room.
 The computer was already switched on, the exam program was opened, and on the table, I found a plastic (at least it felt like one) sheet of paper and a pen (especially for ISTQB).
 There were 40 questions, 4 variants of answers, only 1 was correct.
 I had 1 hour at my disposal.
 If you are not sure about some answers, you can mark the question and then go back to it.
 I did so for a few questions.

 About questions.
 There were no questions that I came across in mock tests.
 There were some questions (maybe 3), which triggered only one thought: “WHAT?
 WHAT DO YOU MEAN?”.
 So some questions were randomly answered.
 It took me about 45 minutes to pass the exam.
 I saw the result right away.
-I was given some paper with Prometric stamp.
+I was given some paper with a Prometric stamp.
 It said that I had passed the exam.
 And the very certificate arrived three weeks after the exam by post.